locationtech/geomesa/docs/user/filesystem/commandline.rst

 ``manage-metadata``
 ^^^^^^^^^^^^^^^^^^^

 This command will compact, add and delete metadata entries in a file system storage instance.
-It has three
+It has four
 sub-commands:

 * ``register`` - create a new metadata entry for an existing data file
 * ``unregister`` - remove a metadata entry for an existing data file
+* ``migrate`` - migrate metadata from one type to another
 * ``check-consistency`` - check consistency between the metadata and data files

 To invoke the command, use the command name followed by the sub-command, then any arguments.
 For example::